-Since the release of the iPhone 8 Plus, Apple has released a number of other large handsets stocked up with a bunch of new features but they are still staggeringly expensive and not all of us can afford those £1000 plus phones.
+Apple has released a number of other large handsets since the 8 Plus, all stocked up with a bunch of new features but they are still dragged down by the expensive price points they carry and not all of us can afford those £1000 plus phones.

-This is where the iPhone 8 Plus deals still have a very valuable function to fulfil in the iPhone menagerie.
-If you want one of the newest large screened Apple smartphones, but the price of the iPhone XS make you feel dizzy, then the 8 Plus is the one for you.
+This is where the iPhone 8 Plus deals come in.
+If you want one of the newest large screened Apple smartphones, but the price of the iPhone XS make you feel dizzy, then the 8 Plus will be the one for you.

 So how are iPhone 8 Plus prices looking.
 On average, if you shop wisely (using our price comparison chart below) you'll save yourself around £300 if you go for this handset over the iPhone X. We've seen monthly tariffs as low as the £25 region if you're prepared to stick a wedge down upfront.

-Still a little expensive?
-Don't forget that that iPhone 8 deals is also available if you'd prefer the smaller smartphone, along with the smaller prices.
+Still feeling a bit overwhelmed by these prices?
+Don't forget that iPhone 8 deals are also available if you'd prefer the smaller smartphone, along with the smaller prices.
 And you can save £10 on the upfront cost of any iPhone 8 Plus deal at Mobiles.co.uk by using the voucher code 10OFF at the checkout.

 The top 5 best iPhone 8 Plus deals you can get in the UK today: